Hoary marmot: Reproduction

+Mating occurs after hibernation, and two to four young are born in the spring.
+Males establish "harems", but may also visit females in other territories.
 Hoary marmots breed shortly after, or even before, their emergence from hibernation burrows in May and in some areas (such as the eastern Cascade foothills of Washington State) as early as February.
 Courtship consists of sniffing the genital region, followed by mounting, although mounting has also been observed between females.
 Females typically raise litters only in alternate years, although both greater and lesser frequencies have been reported on occasion.

 Gestation lasts 25 to 30 days, so the litter of two to five young is born between late May and mid-June.
 The young emerge from their birth den at three to four weeks of age, by which time they have a full coat of fur and are already beginning to be weaned.
 The young are initially cautious, but begin to exhibit the full range of nonreproductive adult behavior within about four weeks of emerging from the burrow.
 Subadults initially remain with their birth colony, but typically leave at two years of age, becoming fully sexually mature the following year.